 The Department was established on April 20, 2004 through a Joint Powers Agreement (JPA) between the City of Burlingame and the Town of Hillsborough with essential support services provided by the two cities.
 This partnership and the JPA structure were designed to promote more efficient administration and effective delivery of services to the two cities.
 Significant cost savings were achieved since the initial merger especially in personnel costs.
-The total authorized and filled positions have decreased from 94 at the initial merger to the proposed staffing of 63.5 full time equivalents (FTEs) in FY 13/14.
+The total authorized and filled positions have decreased from 94 at the initial merger to the proposed staffing of 65.95 full time equivalents (FTEs) in FY 14/15.
 At the time of the initial merger, a cost sharing plan was developed to allow each partner city to pay its fair share of the combined operating expenses of the Department.
-The initial merger included stipulations whereby the Department's personnel remained employees of either city.
-Additionally, responsibility for certain major costs such as retirement, replacement of vehicles and facilities and costs related to other postemployment benefits remained with the individual cities.
+The initial merger stipulated that the Department's personnel remained employees of the individual cities including the Chief Administrative Officer and the Fire Chief who shall be employees of either city.
+Additionally, responsibility for certain major costs such as retirement, replacement of vehicles and facilities and costs related to other post-employment benefits remained with the individual cities.

-Effective fiscal year 2010/11, the merged fire operations moved onto a full merger transferring all employees and operations to an independent single entity with the exception of the Chief Administrative Officer.
-However, retirement costs relating to prior service and health insurance costs for employees that retired prior to fiscal year 2010/11 will continue to be the responsibility of and borne by the individual cities.
-Additionally, capital assets that include fire stations, fire engines and other major assets will remain assets of the individual cities which will also be responsible for the related costs.
+In 2010/11, fire operations moved onto a full merger, transferring all employees and operations to an independent single entity with the exception of the Chief Administrative Officer.
+However, retirement costs relating to prior service and health insurance costs for employees that retired prior to fiscal year 2010/11 will continue to be the responsibility of the individual cities.
+Additionally, existing capital assets that include fire stations, fire engines and other major assets will remain assets of the individual cities which will also be responsible for the related costs.